kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

                 - [...]
                 - [...]

-which will map to a (n_pts, nsec) 2D array where `n_pts` is the number of nodes in the cross-sections along the blade.
+which will map each coordinate direction to a :math:`(n_pts, nsec)` 2D array where :math:`n_pts` is the number of nodes in the cross-sections along the blade.
 We define a local curvilinear mapping that in the spanwise direction follows the :code:`grid` used for the :code:`reference_axis`.
 In the direction along the local cross-section surface arc the field :code:`nd_arc_position` is defined as 0.0 at the trailing edge midpoint,